 Six Free ESL Lesson Plans to Get your Students Speaking!

-One of the most difficult things to get your adult ESL students to do is to speak out loud, and adult ESL students often mention that speaking is the hardest of the four core skills.
+One of the most difficult things to get your adult ESL students to do is to speak out loud.
+In fact, adult ESL students often mention that speaking is the hardest of the four core skills.
 Surely you’ve noticed that sometimes your students have strong grammar skills but their speaking skills are weak.
 If so, have you tried offering them a dedicated speaking lesson?
 Speaking activities are a great way to assess your students’ progress, even in grammar-heavy language classes.
 Off2Class has prepared six free ESL lesson plans to get your students speaking about real-world subjects that are relevant to everyone.
-Your business students, high school students, and everyone in between will love practicing their conversation skills!
+Your business students, high school students and everyone in between will love practicing their conversation skills!

-I love to incorporate these speaking activities at least once a month because my students love to practice using the new vocabulary and grammar they’ve learned.
-Additionally, they are a great way to assess how much your students have grasped, and what concepts to review with them, if necessary.
-Most importantly, I find my students often appreciate a conversation lesson during busy times of the year and they don’t have the energy for grammar-heavy lessons.
-Speaking lessons are important, even in the most traditional ESL classroom so give them a try – even your shyest students will have a blast!
+I love to incorporate these speaking activities at least once a month because my students get the opportunity to practice using the new vocabulary and grammar they’ve learned.
+Additionally, they are a great way to assess how much your students have grasped and what concepts to review with them.
+Most importantly, my students appreciate a conversation lesson during busy times of the year because they don’t have the energy for grammar-heavy lessons.
+No matter what, even in the most traditional ESL classrooms, speaking lessons are important.
+So, why not give these lessons a try?
+Even your shyest students will find them entertaining!

 Speaking lesson plans at a glance

-The following lesson plans promote fluency in speaking at a range of levels.
+The following lesson plans promote fluency at a range of levels.
 For beginners, you can start with Life in the City or My Family.
-These lesson plans use plenty of images so make sure you add your own special touch – ask thoughtful follow-up questions to really test their skills.
-For advanced students, focus on Facebook and Social Media, Fears and Phobias, or Working Remotely and Online because these lesson plans will challenge your students to think and debate.
-As well, don’t forget; when dealing with speaking topics at all levels, we encourage you to familiarize yourself with your students’ cultural backgrounds along with the lesson content to make sure the lesson material is not offensive or inappropriate.
+These lesson plans use plenty of images which allow you to ask thoughtful follow-up questions to test your students’ skills.
+For advanced students, focus on Facebook and Social Media, Fears and Phobias or Working Remotely and Online – these lesson plans will challenge your students to think and debate.
+In any case, I encourage you to familiarize yourself with your students’ cultural backgrounds so you can confirm that the lesson material is not offensive or inappropriate.

 Life in the City:

-Life in the City is designed for beginner students and uses photos to prompt discussion about where they live, work, study, and have fun.
-Students will complete a reading activity and deliver a narrative on their own.
+Life in the City is designed for beginner students and uses photos to prompt discussion about where they live, work, study and have fun.
+By the end of the lesson, students will complete a reading activity and deliver a narrative on their own.

 Download the lesson plan on Life in the City here:

-Check up on your student’s vocabulary skills with this lesson plan about family!
-Encourage students to use the present simple tense to talk about family structure and relationships, focusing on immediate family members.
-You can use this lesson plan to review how to talk about ages too!
-This lesson plan would also make a great review class for upper-level students.
+This lesson will help you gauge your students’ vocabulary skills when discussing family.
+You should encourage students to use the present simple tense to talk about family structure and relationships.
+You can use this lesson plan to review how to talk about age too.
+Better yet, this lesson plan is great to review with upper-level students.

 Download the lesson plan on My Family here: